Limits to Perception by Quantum Monitoring with Finite Efficiency: Discussion

-\emph{Discussion---} Different levels of information of a system amounts to different effective descriptions.
+Different levels of information of a system amount to different effective descriptions.
 We studied these different descriptions for the case of a system being monitored by an observer, and compared this agent's description to that of other agents with a restricted access to the measurement outcomes.
 With continuous measurements as illustrative case study, we put bounds on the average trace distance between states that different agents assign to the system, and obtained exact results for the average quantum relative entropy.
 The expressions solely involve the state assigned by the less-knowledgeable agent, providing estimates for the distance to the exact state that can be calculated by the agent without knowledge of the latter.

 The setting we presented here has a natural application to the case of a system interacting with an environment.
-For all practical purposes, one can view the effect of an environment as effectively monitoring the system with which it interacts~\cite{SchlosshauerRevModPhys2005,zurekNatPhys2009}.
-Without access to the environmental degrees of freedom, the master equation that governs the state of the system takes a Lindblad form, as in Eq.~\eqref{eq:masterAlice}.
+For all practical purposes, one can view the effect of an environment as effectively monitoring the system with which it interacts~\cite{SchlosshauerRevModPhys2005, zurekNatPhys2009}.
+Without access to the environmental degrees of freedom, the master equation that governs the state of the system takes a Lindblad form with Hermitian operators, as in Eq.~\eqref{eq:masterAlice}.
 However, access to the degrees of freedom of the environment can provide information of the state of the system, effectively leading to a dynamics governed by Eq.~\eqref{eq:master-filtered}.
 Access to a high fraction of the environment leads to a dynamics as in Eq.~\eqref{eq:master}, providing complete description of the state of the system by conditioning on the observed state of the environmental degrees of freedom.
 With this in mind, our results shed light on how much one can improve the description of a given system by incorporating information encoded in an environment~\cite{zurekNatPhys2009,ZwolakPRA2009,RiedelNJP2012,ZwolakSciRep2013,Brandao15,HorodeckiPRA2015,Olaya-CastroPRL2019}, as experimentally explored in \cite{PaternostroPRA2018,Jian-Wei-PanScienceBulletin2019}.
 Note that since our bounds depend on the state assigned by the agent with less information, the above is independent of the unraveling chosen.
+It would also be interesting to extend our results and the connections to the dynamics of open systems to more general monitoring dynamics (e.g., non Hermitian operators or other noise models).